wpilibsuite/frc-docs/source/docs/software/hardware-apis/index.rst

 Pneumatics
 ----------

 Pneumatics are a quick and easy way to make something that's in one state or another using compressed air.
-For information on operating pneumatics, see :doc:`pneumatics`.
+For information on operating pneumatics, see :doc:`pneumatics/pneumatics`.

 FRC Legal Pneumatics controllers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^